Mobile App Design Healthcare

-As part of Wond’ry, Vanderbilt’s Innovation Center, I worked with surgeons and nurses at Vanderbilt University Medical Center to redesign GownCard—an mobile app that supports surgery scheduling and medical supply tracking.
+As part of the Health Center program, I worked with surgeons and nurses to redesign an mobile app that supports surgery scheduling and medical supply tracking.
 The original version slowed down workflows and contributed to annual waste of unused surgical tools.

 Role